Celebrex (Celecoxib)

 Availability: Approved by FDA for familial adenomatous polyposis on December 23, 1999

-Celecoxib works by the exact mechanism of action as all selective COX-2.
+The exact mechanism of action as all selective COX-2 is used by celecoxib.

-The numerous trials of celecoxib have been designed primarily to show that its efficacy in OA and rheumatoid arthritis is comparable to other NSAIDs and to highlight its improved GI safety.
-In three large clinical trials that cumulatively involved more than 2,000 patients, celecoxib at doses of 100, 200, and 400 mg twice daily was found to have significantly better efficacy than placebo and similar efficacy to traditional NSAIDs — namely, naproxen 500 mg twice daily or diclofenac slow release 75 mg twice daily.
-These studies also showed a lower incidence of upper GI events than traditional NSAIDs, suggesting that celecoxib has decreased GI toxicity.
+Celecoxib has been the subject of multiple trials, the main goals of which have been to demonstrate its increased GI safety and demonstrate that its efficacy in treating OA and rheumatoid arthritis is comparable to that of other NSAIDs.
+Celecoxib at doses of 100, 200, and 400 mg twice daily was found to have significantly better efficacy than placebo and similar efficacy to traditional NSAIDs, namely, naproxen 500 mg twice daily or diclofenac slow release 75 mg twice daily.
+These three large clinical trials combined involved over 2,000 patients.

 What the Patient Should Know